conduktor/conduktor-docs/docs/platform/configuration/memory-configuration.md

 RUN_MODE=small
 GOVERNANCE_MEMORY_OPTS="-Xms1025m -Xmx5000"
 ```
-In this example we set around 5GB of RAM for Governance and leave other modules like Cosnole and Authenticator with `small` memory presets.
+In this example we set around 5GB of RAM for Governance and leave other modules like Console and Authenticator with `small` memory presets.

 :::caution
 Be aware that in this example the target RAM usage is increased from 4GB to 8-9GB and **container CGroup memory limit** should be set accordingly.